ShadyD45/OpenCV-With-CPP/README.md

    - Every other dependency (Cmake, git etc.) will be installed during OpenCV Installation.

 # Build and Run
-  - To compile the program use [CMake](https://cmake.org/cmake/help/v3.18/) (The Basic cmake file format is uploaded along with programs)
+  - To compile the program use [CMake](https://cmake.org/cmake/help/v3.18/) (The Basic cmake file to compile a cpp program is used.
+Google it!)
   - Create CMakeLists.txt file (Uploaded with every program) for using cmake
   - Open terminal in the program folder and run following commands:
   ```